Best VPN Extensions for Chrome Reviewed: 2026

 Among the service’s best features, we can mention an optimized VPN network with unlimited speed and bandwidth, strong encryption with 4096-bit keys, integrated compression to save up to 30% of your traffic, and many more.

-The VPN works very well to unblock restricted sites on Chrome from school, the office, or a public places but won’t do much good to unlock geo-blocked sites.
+The VPN works very well to unblock restricted sites on Chrome from school, the office, or public places but won’t do much good to unlock geo-blocked sites.
 Alas, there is no way you can choose a specific connection country with the free version.
 When we tested the service, we almost systematically connected to servers in Europe.
 This is not a good service to unlock US TV networks.

 Another drawback we found with the service is that it installs a background application that runs outside of Chrome on your computer.
 That application is also set to launch at the system startup.

-Overall, it is a very good free VPN service that, despite its limitation works well and has minimal impact on performance.
+Overall, it is a very good free VPN service that, despite its limitations, works well and has minimal impact on performance.
 We ran some speed tests with and without the secured connection and the difference was marginal at best.

 What Is A Virtual Private Network?

 A Virtual Private Network, or VPN as they’re usually called, is a system that keeps your online activities private.
-They work by encapsulating all data in and out of your computer (or, in the case of most browser extensions, through your browser) and forcing it through an encrypted virtual (hence the name) tunnel.
+They work by encapsulating all data in and out of your computer (or, in the case of most VPN extensions for Chrome, through your browser) and forcing it through an encrypted virtual tunnel.
 The tunnel uses strong encryption so anyone intercepting your data only sees meaningless gibberish.
-At the far end of that virtual tunnel, there is a VPN server that receives your encrypted data and decrypts it before sending it out on the Internet.
-When the response comes back, the VPN server encrypts it before sending it back to you through the same tunnel.

 But then if the data is decrypted at the far end of the tunnel and sent out on the Internet, is it not unsafe and at the mercy of anyone spying on the connection?
 Absolutely!
 However, it does not really matter as no one will spy on that connection.
 Anyone who wants to intercept your data will do it on your end.
 They can’t do it on the other end as they wouldn’t know where to look for, not knowing where you’re going.